elliottlawson/kagi-mcp-server/README.md

 - The log level can be adjusted through the `DEBUG` environment variable
 - The server uses stdio for communication with the MCP client
 - The repository includes pre-built JavaScript files, so no build step is required to use it
+- The tool is named `kagi_web_search` to avoid conflicts with other MCP servers that might have a generic `search` tool